tlambert03/napari-omero/README.md

   To try asyncronous loading, start the program with `NAPARI_ASYNC=1 napari-omero` or look in the Preferences on the Experimental tab.
   Also, keep an eye on the [napari progressive loading implementation progress](https://github.com/napari/napari/issues/5561).
+- For plugin developers: As napari-OMERO provides images as lazily-loaded [dask arrays](https://docs.dask.org/en/stable/array.html), napari-plugins need to account for this when retrieving data from napari layers.
+  Keep in mind that forwarding the data to processing steps in plugins may lead to signficant loading and processing times.

 ## contributing